top of page

 Testing the design

 Usability testing was one of the most important parts of my design process.
-I conducted a usability study, which included an interview with 5 users.
-These users had varying degrees of technical experience and some experience with online shopping.
-This study offered fantastic insight into the parts of the design that were unclear or difficult for the user.
+I conducted usability testing with users had varying degrees of technical expertise and at least some experience with online shopping.
+This study offered insights into the parts of the design that were unclear or difficult for the user.

 CFfindings1.png